-To be clear, most banks have not raised deposit rates.
-Bankrate’s weekly national survey of banks and thrifts shows that the average yield on a savings account with a $10,000 deposit has remained unchanged at 0.25 percent since before the central bank last raised its benchmark rate.
+To be clear, most banks have not significantly raised deposit rates.
+Bankrate’s data shows that the average yield on a savings account has remained unchanged at 0.09 percent for months.

 Still, the yield battle among a dozen or so online banks may leave savers in a bind.
 Should you pick a bank and move on or wait for a deal with a higher yield?
 As you plot your next move, compare rates among the top savings accounts.

 With one more Fed rate hike expected in 2018, which would bring the total to four this year, the game of one-upmanship has no clear end in sight.
 Within the next several weeks, we could see a number of online institutions, like PurePoint Financial and Live Oak Bank, paying savers more interest.

 “The returns paid on savings and CDs are a key point of competition among online banks and recent Fed interest rate increases have raised the bar,” says Greg McBride, CFA, Bankrate’s chief financial analyst.
 “There is real pressure to remain competitive if these banks want to retain the deposits they have and hope to bring in more.”

 Putting your money in a high-yield savings account can help you build your emergency fund and hit short-term savings targets.
 But switching accounts just to grab the highest available yield could be fruitless in a rising rate environment.